FIRST-Tech-Challenge/ftcdocs/docs/source/manufacturing/3d_printing/general_knowledge/terminology/terminology.rst

 * **Direct Drive**: A type of FDM extruder where the extruder motor is placed on the carriage together with the hotend assembly, shortening the distance that filament needs to travel significantly.

-* **Bowden**: A type of FDM extruder where the extruder is placed at a different spot on the printer seperate from the carriage and runs filament through a long PTFE tube to reach the hotend.
+* **Bowden**: A type of FDM extruder where the extruder is placed at a different spot on the printer separate from the carriage and runs filament through a long PTFE tube to reach the hotend.

 3D Printer Parts